zarin7/Marketing-Campaign-Analysis/README.md

 and improve overall Return on Investment (ROI).

 • Key Finding: Campaign 3 – SHU_Students (Australia) was identified as the least efficient campaign, with a significantly higher Cost per Conversion (69.32 INR) compared to all other campaigns.

-• Recommendation: Based on this analysis, it is recommended to discontinue Campaign 3 to reallocate the budget to more efficient and high-performing regions, specifically Nigeria and India.This strategic move is expected to maximize campaign efficiency and impact.

 ## Campaign Overview
 • Campaign Goals: The campaign was designed to drive engagement and conversions for the "Superhero U" event.